instana/ibm-monitoring-integration/README.md

 ## IBM Monitoring Instana Integration Service

-This repository contains the deployment package for the IBM Monitoring Instana Integration Service.
+This repository contains the deployment package for the **IBM Monitoring Instana Integration Service**.
 The IBM Monitoring Instana Integration Service enables a select subset of IBM ITM V6 and ITCAM agents to send monitoring data to an Instana server.

 ### Downloading